fazil-kp/free_scroll/README.md

 Please ensure your code follows the project's style and is well-tested.
 We appreciate all contributions!

+## Acknowledgments

+This package is a unique creation developed by Mohammed Fazil KP.
+It is designed to provide a smooth and customizable zooming and scrolling experience for Flutter developers, tailored to both touchscreen and non-touchscreen devices.
+The idea and implementation are entirely original, aiming to fill a gap in the Flutter ecosystem for 4-dimensional scrolling and zooming functionality.

 ## Copyright

 Copyright © 2024 Mohammed Fazil KP.
 All rights reserved.